-(rituximab) For Injection
+(rituximab) Injection for Intravenous Infusion

 Read this Medication Guide before you start Rituxan and before each Rituxan infusion.
 There may be new information.
 This Medication Guide does not take the place of talking to your doctor about your medical condition or your treatment.